Nick-Zhang1996/ROS2ppm/README.md

 For demo, you can connect a linux supported joystick (like a xbox one game controller) and run `joy` ros node (add link here)  . `ros2ppm/nodes/Joystick.py` will allow you to control the car with your joystick

 #### TODO:
-* Put TK18 PPM on scope, record critical values
-* Draw PPM illustration, explain PPM graphically
+* Draw PPM illustration, explain PPM graphically (halted unless people ask for it)
-* Write ROS package
+* Write launch file, finish ROS package related stuff
 * [importent] write ROS package install tutorial [done]
-* ROS -> Arduino (rosserial_arduino) implementation
-* Testing